braxtonj/pylogprim/README.md

 #### `LogPrimFactory.removeBase( *args, **kwargs )`

 Remove from the base form for this log factory.
-Can sometimes be useful.

 * Parameters:
   * `*args`: strings, parameters not given in the KEY=VALUE style should be given as strings.
 These will be the key names removed from `base_form`.